coffeevalenbat/CBT-FX/README.md

 This repository comes with an example project and all the sound effects from FX Hammer converted (See `src`).

 # For music driver users
-If you're already using a driver for music such as [hUGEdriver](https://github.com/SuperDisk/hUGEDriver), [GBT Player](https://github.com/AntonioND/gbt-player/tree/master/legacy_gbdk) or any other, you will need to add a few lines of code to the tracker functions to make it play ball with this.
+If you're already using a driver for music such as [hUGEdriver](https://github.com/SuperDisk/hUGEDriver), [GBT Player](https://github.com/AntonioND/gbt-player/tree/master/legacy_gbdk) or any other, you will need to add a few lines of code to the CBTFX functions to make it play ball with this.
 ```c
 void CBTFX_init(const unsigned char * SFX, uint8_t length){
     CBTFX_pointer = SFX;